JReneWong/STARFusion_ENSEMBLAPIDomains/README.md

 4. Use the ENSEMBL Perl API [2] to identify the domains for each transcript detected in the fusions.
 5. Classification of fusion transcripts based on the conservation of domaians in each transcript, considering the breaking point.

+FOLDER STRUCTURE

+Each module (folder) contains three sub-folders:
+  -bin: Scripts used in the module.
+  -data: Input files.
+The files available files in the repository are toy-files for representation.
+User can link each /results sub-folder from the previous module to the /data sub-folder from the current module through symbolic links ('ln' command in unix/bash).
+  -results:

 References:
 1. Accuracy assessment of fusion transcript detection via read-mapping and de novo fusion transcript assembly-based methods.
 Haas, Brian J.; Dobin, Alexander; Li, Bo; Stransky, Nicolas; Pochet, Nathalie; Regev, Aviv; Genome Biology; 2019 https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1842-9